-Virulence and host colonization assays: This summer, we will mechanically inoculate Vitis vinifera 'Cabernet Sauvignon' vines with $\Delta rmlAB_1CD$ using the pin-prick method (Hill & Purcell, 1995).
-The Roper lab has extensive experience with this technique.
-Each plant will be inoculated twice with a 20μL drop of a 108 CFU/mL suspension of either wild type Xf or the rml mutant.
-We will inoculate 10 plants/mutant and repeat each experiment 3 times.
-Plants inoculated with 1x PBS will be used as negative controls.
-All plants will be rated on a disease scale of 0-5 with 0 being healthy and 5 being dead (Guilhabert & Kirkpatrick, 2005).
-We will also assess the Xf populations in the plants by isolating cells from the petioles at the point of inoculation and 25 cm above the point of inoculation to assess the ability of the rml mutant to systemically colonize the host.
-Isolations will be performed at five and fourteen weeks postinoculation.
+Virulence and host colonization assays: In July, we mechanically inoculated Vitis vinifera 'Cabernet Sauvignon' vines with $\Delta rmlAB_1CD$ using the pin-prick method (Hill & Purcell, 1995).
+Each plant was inoculated twice with a $20\mu L$ drop of a 10^8 CFU/mL suspension of either wild type Xf or the rml mutant.
+We inoculated 7 plants/mutant and repeated each experiment 3 times.
+Plants inoculated with 1x PBS served as negative controls.
+As symptoms develop, all plants will be rated on a disease scale of 0-5 with 0 being healthy and 5 being dead (Guilhabert & Kirkpatrick, 2005).
+We will also assess the Xf populations in the plants by isolating cells from the petioles at the point of inoculation, and 25 cm above the point of inoculation, to assess the ability of the rml mutant to systemically colonize the host.
+Isolations will be performed at six and fourteen weeks post-inoculation.
 Petioles will be surface sterilized and ground in 2 mL of sterile 1x PBS.
 The resulting suspension will be diluted and plated on solid PD3 medium and colonies will be counted and normalized to tissue weight.